 the Option will automatically lapse.

-If a Participant is declared bankrupt or enters into any general composition with or for the benefit of his creditors including an arrangement under the Bankruptcy Act, 1988, or a voluntary arrangement with his creditors his Options will automatically lapse.
+If a Participant is declared bankrupt or enters into any general composition with or for the benefit of their creditors including an arrangement under the Bankruptcy Act, 1988, or a voluntary arrangement with their creditors their Options will automatically lapse.

 METHOD AND EXTENT OF EXERCISE